supix/DIploy/README.md

     DependencyResolver.SetResolver(new SimpleInjectorDependencyResolver(container));
 ```

-As you can see, it contains no binding rules, nor it explicitly refers to some binging routine (e.g. `SomeClass.ConfigureBindings()`).
+As you can see, it contains no binding rules, nor it explicitly refers to some binding routine (e.g. `SomeClass.ConfigureBindings()`).
 The magic is in the following two lines.

 ```C#
 // Scan all the referenced assemblies for packages containing DI wiring rules